EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-21-automatic-git-templates.md

 Here is what you can do.
 Make an alias for your git commit that will run a command every time you run it to fill in the message.
 There are a few ways to do this where one is something like `git commit --template <(somecommand)` however this has a certain issue if you write it like that.
 The problem comes when you try to exit the text editor that git opens it will still do a commit even if you do not change the message or save (Tell in comments if you actually know why since this is really interesting why it happens).

 There is a thing we can do to fix this.
 First we make a program to generate a fancy commit message and save to a file and second we make a program, script or alias that when git is run it is taking that file in as the template argument.
-Below is an example of a program that generates commit messages very similar to how GitHub does it automaticaly by listing the changed file and how it was changed.
+Below is an example of a program that generates commit messages very similar to how GitHub does it automatically by listing the changed file and how it was changed.

 `makewgtemp`
 ```py